linsomniac/merges3logs/README.md

 ```bash
 find /path/to/cachedir -type f -mtime +3 -exec rm {} +
 ```

+It is probably worthwhile to set up cleaning of the cache anyway, as it can be large and may accumulate files if the program fails for any reason.

 You will also need to clean up the destination log directory, though it does grow much more slowly (logs are compressed and only one file per day).
 Something like